 - Casting a Shadow: A few of his attacks in both games, as well as the Battle Aura he adopts in later phases of his boss battle.

 - Colony Drop: His most powerful attacks involve meteors, naturally, though they're on a Dissidia scale rather than the planet-crushing one from VII.

-- Damage Sponge: As to be expected from a Bonus Boss, but it's to an absolutely ridiculous level, especially in the first game.
-He has so many health bars, the game can't even keep up.
+- Damage-Sponge Boss: As to be expected from a Bonus Boss, but it's to an absolutely ridiculous level, especially in the first game.
 The game shows a maximum of five health bars.
 Sephiroth has six.
 As a result, it doesn't even look like your attacks are damaging him, even though they are.

 - Enemy Without: It is heavily implied, if not outright stated, that he's the physical embodiment of Cloud's own darkness rather than the "real" Sephiroth.
 To further emphasize this point, Sephiroth has the exact same facial features as Cloud, even sporting Cloud's blue eyes instead of the green eyes the Sephiroth of FFVII possesses.

-- HP to One: His signature Heartless Angel attack, with an MP drain effect to boot.
+- HP to 1: His signature Heartless Angel attack, with an MP drain effect to boot.

 - Never Say "Die": Pseudo-example, his declaration in the first game of "I will lead you to the Promised Land" becomes more threatening when you remember that most interpretations of the "Promised Land" in VII were that it was The Lifestream.

 - One-Man Army: Carves through a horde of Heartless like cake while Leon and Cloud are plain outnumbered - just to taunt Cloud and teleport away.
 Enemy Mine isn't a philosophy of his.